moretona/moreton-management-netlify/site/content/post/how-do-i-run-an-effective-1-1.md

 # 3. Listen more than you talk

-If you've listened to a leadership podcast or read a book on the subject, you've doubtless heared a version of this.
+If you've listened to a leadership podcast or read a book on the subject, you've doubtless heard a version of this.

 > Advice is overrated.
 I can tell you something, and it’s got a limited chance of making its way into your brain’s hippocampus, the region that encodes memory.
 If I can ask you a question and you generate the answer yourself, the odds increase substantially.